 Please find our articles of association membership criteria and obligations and membership fees below.
 For more information about joining us, introductory discounts or any other queries you may have, please contact us.

-Articles of Association of the International Chamber of Shipping (Last Updated by Resolution on 18 May 2011)
+Articles of Association of the International Chamber of Shipping (Last Updated by Special Resolution Passed 13 October 2021)

 Rules of the International Chamber of Shipping (Last Updated on 6 June 2013)